 - Amalgam (third choice)

-The most ideal restorative material is Composite as it chemically bonds to tooth structure and this prevents any micro leakage later on.
-GIC also bonds to the tooth structure but Compressive strength of GIC is less and it is soluble in saliva.
-In comparison Composite has more compressive strength and it is not soluble in saliva.
+The ideal restorative material is Composite as it micro mechanically bonds to tooth structure and this prevents any micro leakage later on.
+GIC also bonds to the tooth structure but the Compressive strength of GIC is less and it is soluble in saliva.
+In comparison, Composite has more compressive strength and it is not soluble in saliva.

 Hence Composite can be used to either directly restore the tooth without any need for a crown or onlay.
 Amalgam is the third choice because it does not bond to the tooth structure and there are chances of micro leakage in the long run along with discoloration of the restored tooth.